 Lighthouse For Hope is a 501(c)3 recognized non-profit that helps provide financial assistance for families that are fighting pediatric cancer.
 Cancer is an evil that is not only physically and emotionally challenging, but also financially challenging.
 Our goal is to alleviate some of the financial stress by providing assistance for day-to-day expenses.
-The proceeds from the shirts will go towards gas cards, groceries, and clothes.
-By purchasing a shirt or hat, you are helping families who have a child with cancer.
+The proceeds go towards gas cards, groceries, and clothes.
+By supporting lighthouse, you are helping families who have a child with cancer.

 Growing up in my home I was taught to live faithfully, trust in God, equip myself to serve those around me, and reflect good graces on every person I met.
 I embraced these lessons and considered my life to be relatively normal.
 Little did I know the extent to which my faith would be tested and how radically my life would change.